Soothsilver/NajdiCestuVen/README.md

 * Programming, but probably only from people I know or who seem dedicated enough
 * Art, to an extent, as I need to keep to the style of the webcomic
 * Music

+### Licensing

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.